tc39/proposal-smart-pipelines/readme.md

   ) + '!'
 )
 ```
-In contrast to the version with pipes, this code is deeply nested, not flat.
-The
-expression has four levels of indentation instead of two.
-Reading its data flow
+This deeply nested expression has four levels of indentation instead of two.
-requires checking both the beginning and end of each expression, and each step
+Reading its data flow requires checking both the beginning and end of each expression.
-expression gradually increases in size.
-Inserting or removing any step of the
-data flow also requires changes to the indentation of any previous steps’ lines.

 <tr>
 <td>